 - Participation in clinical research of new treatments of epilepsy

-Epilepsy is a common neurological disorder that affects 2.5-3 million people in the United States.
+Epilepsy is a common neurological disorder that affects 2.5-3 million people in the United States and is described as a condition of recurring seizures.
 There are many types of seizures and different forms of epilepsy.
 A seizure is generated by abnormal electrical discharges of brain cells that disrupts normal function.
-It can produce a wide variety of symptoms including a change in a person’s consciousness or behavior and uncontrolled movements or sensations.
-Epilepsy is a condition of recurring seizures.
+As a result, seizures can produce a wide variety of symptoms, including a change in a person’s consciousness or behavior and uncontrolled movements or sensations.

 There are many different types of seizures, and people with epilepsy may experience one or more types.
 The kind of seizure a person has depends on which part of the brain is affected by the electrical disturbance that produces seizures.

-There are many possible causes of epilepsy.
-Head trauma, brain tumors, stroke, brain infection or genetic causes can all cause epilepsy.
+In addition, there are many possible causes of epilepsy.
+Some of these causes include head trauma, brain tumors, stroke, brain infection or genetic causes.
 In some cases, however, the cause is not known.

 Different Types of Seizures

-A generalized seizure occurs when a burst of electrical energy involves the whole brain at once, both sides of the brain.
-There is usually loss of consciousness.
-Generalized seizures include the following types:
+A generalized seizure occurs when a burst of electrical energy involves the whole brain (both sides) at once.
+These types of seizures usually cause a loss of consciousness.
+Types of generalized seizures:

 Focal seizures occur when abnormal electrical brain function occurs in only one part of the brain (which is also why they are usually called “partial” seizures).
 With partial seizures a person may experience an aura before the seizure occurs.
 An aura is a strange feeling, either consisting of visual changes, hearing abnormalities or changes in the sense of smell.
 Partial seizures are divided into two types: